1. Resources

 Overpayment Fraud

-In this tactic, the thief makes their fraudulent online purchase, then asks you to accept additional funds.
+The thief makes a purchase, then asks the merchant to accept additional funds.
 The extra money is allegedly to pay for shipping or some other believable expense.
 The fraudster then instructs you to forward the funds to a third party.
 When the true cardholder discovers the fraud, they will file a chargeback to recoup their funds.

 New Account Fraud